awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-sample-requests.md

 1. In the preceding code, replace *sender@example\.com* with your verified email address\.
 Replace *recipient@example\.com* with the address that you want to send the message to\.
 **Note**
 If your account is still in the Amazon Pinpoint email sandbox, you can only send email to addresses or domains that are verified in your Amazon Pinpoint account\.
-For more information about having your account removed from the sandbox, see [ Requesting Production Access for Email](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) in the *Amazon Pinpoint User Guide*\.
+For more information about having your account removed from the sandbox, see [ Requesting production access for email](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) in the *Amazon Pinpoint User Guide*\.

 1. Choose **Send**\.
 If the message is sent successfully, the response pane shows a status of `200 OK`\.
 You see a response that resembles the example in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_3.3_7.png)